peejaywk/VinylRack/testing.md

 <a name="teststrategy"></a>
 ## Test Strategy

 To test responsiveness of the site [Chrome DevTools](https://developer.chrome.com/docs/devtools/) will be used.
-This ensures the site is usable on a varitey of different devices and screen sizes.
+This ensures the site is usable on a variety of different devices and screen sizes.

 To ensure the site is fit for purpose all user stories and features documented in the main README.md file are to be tested.
 The test procedures and results are documented below.